-The Government of Poland raised a total of €750 million in its inaugural green bond issuance in December 2016.
-The bond, which is listed on the Luxembourg Stock Exchange, carried a maturity of five years, with the proceeds used for spending on budget allocation, subsidies and projects for new or existing eligible green projects.
-The offering marked the first sovereign green bond issuance on record.
+The government of Poland raised a total of \leq 1 billion in its second green bond issuance in February 2018.
+The bond, which is listed on the Luxembourg Stock Exchange, carries a maturity of eight and a half years (maturing in August 2026), with the proceeds used for spending on budget allocation, subsidies and projects for new or existing eligible green projects.
+The offering represented the follow-up to the issuer's debut \leq 750 million green issuance in December 2016, which marked the first sovereign green bond on record.